evelynfoy/animal-hostel/README.md

 ### Navigation Bar
 - Featured at the top of the page, the fully responsive navigation bar includes links to the available pages.
-- If signed in the avaiable links are Home, Guests, My Offers and Logout.
+- If signed in the available links are Home, Guests, My Offers and Logout.
-- If siigned in the available links are Home, Guests, Register and Login.
+- If signed in the available links are Home, Guests, Register and Login.
-- Also, if signd in the user name appears on the right of the navigation bar.
+- Also, if signed in the user name appears on the right of the navigation bar.
 - If not signed in the site mission appears on the right instead.
 - On small screens the navigation bar appears as a hamburger icon which expands when clicked.